xmartlabs/Eureka/README.md

 #### How to create a multivalued section

-In order to create a multivalued section we have to use `MultivaluedSection` type instead of the regular `Section` type. `MultivaluedSection` extends `Section` type and has some additional properties to configure multivalued section behavior.
+In order to create a multivalued section we have to use `MultivaluedSection` type instead of the regular `Section` type. `MultivaluedSection` extends `Section` and has some additional properties to configure multivalued section behavior.

 let's dive into a code example...